Industry Development Program

 - Co-operatives or trusts, local government authorities

 - “For profit” organisations may be able to apply for a project.
-Applications will need to be discussed with Create NSW prior to making an application.
+Applications will need to be discussed with Screen NSW prior to making an application.

 To be eligible for funding, organisations must be legally constituted.
 Applicants need to provide proof of their legal status.